mienaikoe/ziyu/Chapters/3-7-Chapter21.md

 "We are about to make history.
 Your jundsmaman is nearly at the obscurae.
 I wanted you to see this in person.
 To see first-hand what kind of work we're trying to do.
 You see, I dream of a day when we can look back on the obscura as just another problem we all managed to fix by working together.
 If we continue to do nothing, we submit ourselves to the will of the universe and it will eventually kill us as it is now."

 He moved to stare closer to Melna's face.
 To make sure she was paying attention.
-But all she could think of was the odor of Heikoan grain glycol on his breath.
+But all she could think of was the odor of Heikoi grain glycol on his breath.

 "Our vision is one in which we are no longer slaves to the chaos that lurks in the dark.
 We can own that chaos, transform it into something much greater than it is."